 Domestic geoarbitrage is for those who plan to stay in the same country they currently live in.
 If you’re in the United States, you may move from one state to another, but stay in the same country.

 As those of us who live in this country know, the cost of living from state to state (and even city to city) can vary widely.
-According to a 2019 study by Statista on the 10 most populous cities in the country, a homeowner living in San Jose, CA would need an income of almost $198,000 while the same homeowner in San Antonio, TX would only need about $72,000 for the same lifestyle.
+According to a 2022 study by Statista on housing costs in the 10 most populous cities in the country, a homeowner living in San Jose, CA would need an income of almost $231,000 while the same homeowner in San Antonio, TX would only need about $76,000 for the same lifestyle.

-The other type of geoarbitrage is international geoarbitrage.
+The other type is international geographic arbitrage.
 Instead of staying in the same country you currently reside in, you would move to another country to get the benefits of location hacking.
-Like domestic geoarbitrage, the costs of living vary greatly for international travel.
+Like domestic geoarbitrage, the costs of living vary significantly for international travel.

-You could live like a king (or queen) for less than $1,500 monthly in some locations in some locations, such as Malaysia, Thailand and parts of Italy, according to U.S. News & World Report in 2019.
-However, there are other locations that could be even more expensive than your current situation, so you’ll have to pick wisely.
-Because the world is a vast place, finding a geoarbitrage location could be more difficult when going international vs staying domestic.
+You could live like a king (or queen) for less than $1,500 in monthly expenses in some locations in some locations, such as Malaysia, Thailand and parts of Italy, according to U.S. News & World Report in 2022.
+However, other locations could be even more expensive than your current situation, so you’ll have to pick wisely.
+Because the world is vast, finding a geoarbitrage location could be more difficult when going international vs staying domestic.

 Geoarbitrage to retire sooner/FIRE

 The majority of younger people focused on geoarbitrage are part of the FIRE community, or those seeking Financial Independence so they can Retire Early.
-Retiring early may feel like just a dream, but by hacking your location through geoarbitrage, it can help you realize your goal much quicker than you may realize.
+Retiring early may feel like just a dream, but by hacking your location and realizing cost savings through geoarbitrage, it can help you realize your goal much quicker than you may realize.

 If you live in a city with a higher cost of living, geoarbitrage can help you meet that goal much faster than staying put.
 Unsure how to do it?
 No problem.
 To help you plan your exit strategy, see Your Sure FIRE 5-Step Early Retirement Plan.